dnth/dnth.github.io/content/portfolio/training_dl_model_for_cell_counting/index.md

 valid_dl = model_type.valid_dl(valid_ds, batch_size=2, num_workers=4, shuffle=False)
 ```

-Here, we can specify the `batch_size` which is the number of images and bounding boxes given to the model in a single forward pass.
+Here, we can specify the `batch_size` parameter which is the number of images and bounding boxes given to the model in a single forward pass.
-The `shuffle` argument specifies if you would like to randomly shuffle the order of the data.
+The `shuffle` parameter specifies if you would like to randomly shuffle the order of the data.
-The `num_workers` argument specifies how many sub-processes to use to load the data.
+The `num_workers` parameter specifies how many sub-processes to use to load the data.
 Let's keep it at `4` for now.

 Next, we need to specify a measure of how well our model performs during training.